Thrills! Mystery! Man-Panty!

 The Wizard’s head crook is Nolan, who looks so much like Clark Gable he frankly doesn’t give a damn.

 In our youth, these henchmen were the guys whom we colloquially referred to as “crooks.”
 They don’t make crooks like they used to: all suited-up like groomsmen at a wedding, hats rakishly tilted like they were in the Rat Pack.
-And always holding a gun with their elbows bent in an L-shape, talking in clipped syllables to the person they’re pointing the gun at… In our youth, it got so that any guy in movies with a hat and suit that called his boss “Boss” was a “crook.”
+And always holding a gun with their elbows bent in an L-shape, talking in clipped syllables to the person they’re pointing the gun at (“You, get-over-there!”
+“You, get-the-money!”)… In our youth, it got so that any guy in movies with a hat and suit that called his boss “Boss” was a “crook.”

 Lowery plays Bruce Wayne the same as his predecessor – a lazy carouser, while Duncan is just happy to get syllables out of Dick’s mouth without tripping over them.
 (Really, was this guy retarded?)
 Alfred, the Wayne’s faithful manservant, is played by Eric Wilton with a more dignified air than 1943’s comic relief butler.
 Added to the cast is reporter Vicki Vale (Jane Adams), whom we must presume is also slightly retarded, because she can’t recognize that Dick Grayson’s curly hair is exactly the same as Robin’s, due to that obscuring eye-mask.
 If only that darn eye-mask didn’t block so much of nothing.
 A suitably doughy Commissioner Gordon (Lyle Talbot) is now head of the police force, and seems to be the only cop who ever does anything around there.
 We must presume that the lack of police around the station drove him to invent – the bat-signal, a tiny light that he shines out the window that can be seen as a magnificent bat-specter in the sky from miles away, even in daytime.
 We constantly wonder why he doesn’t try to solve these crimes with his police force first and turn to Batman as a last resort.
 He even gives fingerprints to Batman to identify!

 As the familiar elements of the Batman’s world fall into place, Batman’s outfit has also been modified since his first filmic outing.
 His cape and cowl are blacker, his panties are slimmer, and his ears, for some inexplicable reason, point outwards, rather than straight up, in that classic Jim Aparo comics-art fashion we know and love on all our Batmen.
 His chest symbol is larger and his utility belt is smaller (although he does pull out massive gas containers and oxyacetylene torches whenever he needs them – like a cartoon).
-Robin’s costume and cape are altogether darker (which is a good tactical move – I’ve always questioned the utility of a stealthy night avenger wearing a SCREAMING YELLOW CAPE).
+Robin’s costume and cape are altogether darker (which is a good tactical move – I’ve always questioned the utility of a stealthy night avenger wearing a SCREAMING YELLOW CAPE.
+“We shall hunt under cover of darkne–” It’s YELLOW!
+“We will be hidden by the night–” It’s YELLOW!).

 Yet the eyeholes in Batman’s nose-pointed cowl are still in a weird place, forcing him to add a new tactical move to his combat arsenal – mid-fight he adjusts his cowl, to be able to see out of those stupid bat-eye-holes.
 Crooks use this opportunity to punch him.
 Very krav-magAAAH.